-Program Chair: Dr. Jennifer McIlwain Marine Laboratory, Room 102
+Program Chair: Dr. Terry Donaldson Marine Laboratory, Room 103

-Telephone: 735-2188; E-mail: jmcilwain@uguam.uog.edu
+Telephone: 735-2187; E-mail: donaldson@uguam.uog.edu

 The College of Natural and Applied Sciences offers a Masters of Science Degree in Biology.
-Courses for the Master of Science Degree in Biology are taught by faculty from the College of Natural and Applied Sciences, the Marine Laboratory, and the Water and Environmental Research Institute.
-The program is designed to serve those students who are pursuing a research-oriented career at the master's level, those using the master's degree as a stepping stone to the doctorate, and biology teachers who have fulfilled requirements for teacher's certification but seek a broader knowledge of biology.
+Courses for the Master of Science Degree are taught by faculty from the College and Applied Sciences, the Marine Laboratory and the Water and Environmental Research Institute.
+The program is designed to serve those students who are pursuing a research-oriented career at the master's level, those using the master's degree as a stepping stone to a doctorate, a career in natural resource management or environmental consulting, and biology teachers who have fulfilled requirements for teacher's certification but seek a broader knowledge of biology.

-In addition to obtaining the Master of Science in Biology, candidates have the opportunity to study in one of the most interesting regions of the biosphere.
-The Graduate Program in Biology has many facets comparable to mainland programs and provides outstanding opportunities in tropical marine science.
-The Marine Laboratory, situated at the edge of Pago Bay's diverse coral reef, provides facilities for research and instruction requiring a running seawater system and basic and advanced instrumentation.
-(See the section on the Marine Laboratory in this Bulletin).
+In addition to obtaining the Master of Science in Biology, candidates have the opportunity to study in one of the most interesting regions in the Western Pacific.
+The Graduate Program in Biology has many facets comparable to mainland programs and provides outstanding opportunities in tropical marine science (see the section on the Marine Laboratory in this Bulletin).